Terms & Policies

 1. THESE TERMS

-1.3.
-Please read the following additional documents which also apply to your use of the Airwallex Platform and Services and should be read together with this Agreement:
+1.2 Additional Documents.
+The following additional documents (which are updated from time to time) also apply to your use of the Airwallex Platform and Services and should be read together with these terms:

 2. WHO AIRWALLEX IS AND HOW TO CONTACT US